 Web: www.uni-heidelberg.de//fakultaeten/wiso/awi/professuren/intwipol/index_en.html

 Participants will write and present an empirical seminar paper on a research question in development economics.
-The topic can be chosen based on personal interest, in collaboration with the chair of International and Development Politics.
+They can chose a topic based on personal interest, in collaboration with the chair of International and Development Politics.